jessicaherford/Week7_Wednesday/README.md

 2. For better contrast change the background color of every other panel to grey (#cccccc).
 ![Contrast](images/contrast.jpg)

-3. Create a <span> node with the message "2016 projection" and set it to a variable called message.
+3. Create a span with the message "2016 projection" and set it to a variable called message.

 4. Place the message in the Success bar in the Reports panel.
-It should only appear when the user hovers over the Success bar.
+It should only appear when the user hovers over the Success bar. *nextAll could be useful here.*
 ![Projection](images/projection.jpg)

 5. In the table that contains Visits, ROI, and Source, delete the last two rows that contain no data.